 Among my many travels across Africa, none has left a lasting impact like northern Kenya!
 Here, I have had the rare privilege of spending nights in the warmth of the Chalbi Desert, getting entertained by the soothing lullabies of hungry hyenas in the dark distance as the constant stridulations of venomous scorpions provide reassuring nights under my bed.

-My stay was at a humble facility put up and managed by a group of enterprising Gabbra women, members of the Kalacha Self Improvement Group.
+Enterprising Gabbra women from the Kalacha Self-Improvement Group managed my stay in a humble facility they set up.
 What this place lacked in facilities and amenities, it made up for in amazing hospitality and great food.

-The shower system comprised this huge inverted tank painted black for obvious reasons to those who are privy to the laws of Physics.
-A sizeable bamboo-like stem attached at its lower end served as the shower arm.
-At the free end of the shower arm, was the familiar shower head.
-To operate this system, all you needed to do was unplug a wooden stopper, just slightly above the showerhead and let nature do the rest.
+The shower had a large black tank to trap the heat had warm the water.
+A sizeable bamboo-like stem attached at its lower end was the shower arm.
+At the free end of the shower arm was the familiar shower head.
+To use the system, remove the wooden stopper above the showerhead.

 The oasis is literally the lifeline of this desert land.
-It is, perhaps, the only reliable source of water for a number of communities that call this place home.
-Men, women and children walk long distances to this place for water for domestic use and for their large herds of cattle and camels.
+It is, perhaps, the only reliable water source for several communities that call this place home.
+People travel long distances to this place for water for domestic use and for their animals.

 The weather around the oasis is a total contrast to its otherwise harsh surroundings.
 Over the years, a unique ecosystem, nearly similar to the coastal flora, has evolved here.
 Palm-like trees dot the entire sandy ‘beaches’.
 The only oddness was the constant mooing of cows and the granting of camels.
 The air here is cool from the evaporating water – a truly welcome feeling after a long day in the unforgiving heat.

-As my time to depart from this breathtaking desert countryside drew near, I could not help but marvel at her hidden beauty and the rich diversity and hospitality of her people.
-There was so much more to see yet so little time to spare (and of course so little budget to go around).
+Leaving the stunning desert countryside, I was amazed by its hidden beauty and the warmth of its diverse and hospitable people.
+There was so much more to see, yet so little time to spare (and, of course, so little budget to go around).

 Perhaps with the upcoming Lake Turkana Cultural Festival, which I plan to attend this year, I might just revisit northern Kenya to see how time has reshaped her.
 I know when I do, I shall, as always, be blown away.
 Have you been to the north?
 I would love to hear about your experiences.